Descanonge/neba/docs/source/configuration.rst

 have a reference to the corresponding trait (which itself has methods ``from_string`` and ``from_string_list`` for containers).

-TODO Extra parameters.
+Extra parameters to the argument parser can be added using :meth:`.ApplicationBase.add_extra_parameter`.
+The values will be available after CLI parsing in :attr:`.ApplicationBase.extra_parameters`.

+.. note:: Implementation details

-:Implementation detail: :class:`.CLILoader` relies on the builtin
+    :class:`.CLILoader` relies on the builtin :external+python:mod:`argparse`.
-    :external+python:mod:`argparse`.
     Rather than listing all possible keys to every parameters (accounting for aliases and class-keys) as would normally be required, we borrow some trickery from traitlets.
 The dictionaries holding the actions (``argparse.ArgumentParser._option_string_actions`` and
     ``argparse.ArgumentParser._optionals._option_string_actions``) are replaced
     by a dict subclass :class:`.DefaultOptionDict` that creates a new action if a key is missing (ie whenever a parameter is given).